OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 ## Protein inference

+In the last chapter, we have successfully quantified peptides in a label-free experiment.
+As a next step, we will further extend this label-free quantification workflow by protein inference and protein quantification capabilities.
+This workflow uses some of the more advanced concepts of KNIME, as well as a few more nodes containing R code.
+For these reasons, you will not have to build it yourself.
+Instead, we have already prepared and copied this workflow to the USB sticks.
+Just import `Workflows` ► `labelfree_with_protein_quantification.knwf` into KNIME via the menu entry **File** > **Import KNIME workflow** > **Select file** and double-click the imported workflow in order to open it.

+Before you can execute the workflow, you again have to correct the locations of the files in the Input Files nodes (don’t forget the one for the FASTA database inside the “ID” meta node).
+Try and run your workflow by executing all nodes at once.

 ### Extending the LFQ workflow by protein inference and quantification

+We have made the following changes compared to the original label-free quantification workflow from the last chapter:

+- First, we have added a **ProteinQuantifier** node and connected its input port to the output port of the **ConsensusMapNormalizer** node.
+- This already enables protein quantification. **ProteinQuantifier** quantifies peptides by summarizing over all observed charge states and proteins by summarizing over their quantified peptides.
+It stores two output files, one for the quantified peptides and one for the proteins.
+- In this example, we consider only the protein quantification output file, which is written to the first output port of **ProteinQuantifier**.
+-  Because there is no dedicated node in KNIME to read back the **ProteinQuantifier** output file format into a KNIME table, we have to use a workaround.
+Here, we have added an additional URI Port to Variable node which converts the name of the output file to a so-called “flow variable” in KNIME.
+This variable is passed on to the next node **CSV Reader**, where it is used to specify the name of the input file to be read.
+If you double-click on **CSV Reader**, you will see that the text field, where you usually enter the location of the CSV file to be read, is greyed out.
+Instead, the flow variable is used to specify the location, as indicated by the small green button with the “v=?” label on the right.
+- The table containing the **ProteinQuantifier** results is filtered one more time in order to remove decoy proteins.
+You can have a look at the final list of quantified protein groups by right-clicking the **Row Filter** and selecting **Filtered**.
+- By default, i.e., when the second input port `protein_groups` is not used, **ProteinQuantifier** quantifies proteins using only the unique peptides, which usually results in rather low numbers of quantified proteins.
+- In this example, however, we have performed protein inference using Fido and used the resulting protein grouping information to also quantify indistinguishable proteins.
+In fact, we also used a greedy method in **FidoAdapter** (parameter `greedy_group_resolution`) to uniquely assign the peptides of a group to the most probable protein(s) in the respective group.
+This boosts the number of quantifications but slightly raises the chances to yield distorted protein quantities.
+- As a prerequisite for using **FidoAdapter**, we have added an **IDPosteriorErrorProbability** node within the ID meta node, between the **XTandemAdapter** (note the replacement of OMSSA because of ill-calibrated scores) and **PeptideIndexer**.
+We have set its parameter `prob_correct` to `true`, so it computes posterior probabilities instead of posterior error probabilities (1 - PEP).
+These are stored in the resulting idXML file and later on used by the Fido algorithm.
+Also note that we excluded FDR filtering from the standard meta node.
+Harsh filtering before inference impacts the calibration of the results.
+Since we filter peptides before quantification though, no potentially random peptides will be included in the results anyway.
+- Next, we have added a third outgoing connection to our ID meta node and connected it to the second input port of **ZipLoopEnd**.
+Thus, KNIME will wait until all input files have been processed by the loop and then pass on the resulting list of idXML files to the subsequent IDMerger node, which merges all identifications from all idXML files into a single idXML file.
+This is done to get a unique assignment of peptides to proteins over all samples.
+- Instead of the meta node **Protein inference** with **FidoAdapter**, we could have just used a **FidoAdapter** node ( **Community Nodes** > **OpenMS** > **ID Processing**).
+However, the meta node contains an additional subworkflow which, besides calling **FidoAdapter**, performs a statistical validation (e.g. (pseudo) receiver operating curves; ROCs) of the protein inference results using some of the more advanced KNIME and R nodes.
+The meta node also shows how to use **MzTabExporter** and **MzTabReader**.

 ### Statistical validation of protein inference results